 This article originally appeared on the BeyeNETWORK.

 In the early days of metadata, nearly everything was mainframe centric.
 At that time, the mainframe and centralized processing dominated the marketplace.
-The types
+The types of systems that were being built then were transaction processing, for the most part.
+These systems were built by the centralized data processing organization.

 The metadata that existed in that day and age was all technical metadata.